The Lower Merion Soccer Club is the result of the merger of four small soccer

 fearless soccer players who died from a severe reaction to a food allergy.
 This Scholarship

-Fund will be awarded annually to a former LMSC player, referee or field crew person who is
+Fund was awarded annually for many years to a former LMSC player, referee or field crew person who

 Former LMSC player Ben Olsen represented the United States in the summer Olympics as he started